ibm-ecm/container-samples/iFixesUpdate.md

    ```
    (You can also use kubectl in place of oc in the previous commands.)

-## Step 4: Update the custom resource YAML file for your FileNet Content Manager deployment
+## Step 4: [Optional] Update the custom resource YAML file for your FileNet Content Manager deployment

+If you upgraded the operator to the latest interim fix level of 5.5.6.0-FNCM-OPR-Container-IF003 or higher and decided to use image digests as described in the documentation topic [Choosing image tags or digests](https://www.ibm.com/docs/en/filenet-p8-platform/5.5.x?topic=deployment-choosing-image-tags-digests), you may want to skip to step 6.
+Do not skip if you wish to utilize a different component version or to update to a component where a corresponding new operator version is not available.
+In that case you must specify the image tags in the CR for each component where a non-default version is desired.

 Get the custom resource YAML file that you previously deployed and edit it as follows: